5 Golden Rules for Installing Your New Carpet

 Once you’ve bought your new carpet, it’s important for Harrisons to ensure that it is fitted and installed as simply, efficiently and speedily as possible, but there is a small amount of preparation required.
-The main question is whether you wish to remove any existing carpet and clear furniture out of the way to let the carpet-fitters work unimpeded – or whether you pay a small amount extra for our strong and careful team to do the whole job.
+The main question is whether you wish to remove any existing carpet and clear furniture out of the way to let the carpet-fitters work unimpeded – or whether you pay a small amount for our strong and careful team to do the whole job.
 Each home and situation is different - so be sure to speak to your local Harrisons business owner for what is right for you.

-So we spoke to Mathew Barker, Harrisons Carpet franchise owner for Ellerslie/Pakuranga in Auckland, about how to make sure your installation goes as smoothly as possible.
+We spoke to Mathew Barker, Harrisons Carpet franchise owner for Ellerslie/Pakuranga in Auckland, about how to make sure your installation goes as smoothly as possible.

-1. We shift furniture, not “stuff”.
+1. We are happy to shift furniture, not “stuff”.

 2. Don’t worry about the big pieces of furniture – we’ve got plenty of experience at making this work!

-How we move around the larger pieces of furniture is up to the installers on the day.
-For example, if there’s a nice ranch-slider on to a patio and the weather’s good, then we’ll keep the furniture out there while the carpet goes down – and if it’s raining or the furniture is too big and cumbersome then we’ll just have to keep moving it around as we put the carpet down.
+How we move the larger pieces of furniture around is up to the installers on the day.
+For example, if there’s a nice ranch-slider on to a patio and the weather’s good, then we’ll keep the furniture out there while the carpet goes down – and if it’s raining or the furniture is too big and cumbersome then we’ll just keep moving it around as we put the carpet down.